Autism Assistance Dogs

 Autism Assistance Dogs can go anywhere

-An Autism Assistance Dog has the same legal rights as a Guide Dog.
+An Autism Assistance Dog has the same legal access rights as a Guide Dog.

 It is clearly identified by its body piece/coat which brings awareness of the dog’s special circumstances.
-This helps increase public ease of access.
+This supports public access and inclusion.

 What else you need to know